What Is Progressive Overload and How Does It Work? | Blog | THE BOD | Sophie Guidolin

 By changing up your workouts and adding additional tension to your muscles, you can avoid plateauing, which is when your body adapts to the type of the exercise you are doing.
 It will help you continuously build strength, muscle size, and help you see progress towards your goals.

-Without progresive overload, your progress in the gym will stagnate and you’ll struggle to achieve your fitness goals - if you keep doing the same thing over and over you’ll only ever get the same results.
+Without progressive overload, your progress in the gym will stagnate and you’ll struggle to achieve your fitness goals - if you keep doing the same thing over and over you’ll only ever get the same results.
 Through consistent application of progression to your workouts, you give your body the signal to change.

 How can you achieve progressive overload?